SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 **Rule 2**
   If your subclass provides an implementation of
-  *all* of its superclass designated initializers – even if it just automatically inherits them, as per rule 1 – then it automatically inherits all of the superclass convenience initializers.
+  *all* of its superclass designated initializers – either by inheriting them as per rule 1, or by providing a custom implementation as part of its definition – then it automatically inherits all of the superclass convenience initializers.

 These rules apply even if your subclass adds further convenience initializers.